 Being a one-person operation, I am doing everything.
 So, it is a deep learning process.
 I know what is required.
 But getting the technical ability, and the time to do it is a great challenge.
 How I wish I have a team to ‘boss’ around, i.e. to delegate to.

 MT: What are the next steps for your business?

-LL: I am currently doing retail in Farmers market and online.
+LL: I am currently doing retail in Farmer’s market and online.
 I will be going to B2B soon.
 I will be contacting cafes and food to collaborate.
-Please contact me if any of you readers are interested. email me at firstname.lastname@example.org.
+Please contact me if any of your readers are interested. email me at firstname.lastname@example.org.